 An aside: While "distance" sounds like a well-defined term, there are in fact several definitions commonly used in PSHA.
 One can use distance to the epicenter or hypocenter, distance to the closest point on the rupture surface, or distance to the closest point on the surface projection of the rupture.
 Note that some distance definitions account for the depth of the rupture, while others consider only distance from the surface projection of the rupture.
-Note also that epicenter- and hypocenter-based definitions need only consider the location of rupture initiation; some other definitions need to explicitly account for the fact that ruptures occur over a plane rather than at a single point in space.
+Note also that epicenterand hypocenter-based definitions need only consider the location of rupture initiation; some other definitions need to explicitly account for the fact that ruptures occur over a plane rather than at a single point in space.
 The analyst's choice of distance definition will depend upon the required input to the ground motion prediction model.
 Here we will consider only distance to the epicenter, for simplicity.
+6 In a few special cases, analysts use non-uniform distributions for future earthquake locations based on models for stress transfer and time-dependent earthquake occurence.
+Those situations will not be considered here.

-1.3.3.1 Example: Area source
+Example: Area source

 Consider a site located in an area source.
 The source produces earthquakes randomly and with equal likelihood anywhere within 100 km of the site.
 (In actuality, the source may be larger, but is typically truncated at some distance beyond which earthquakes are not expected to cause damage at the site.)
 Area sources are often used in practice to account for "background" seismicity, or for earthquakes that are not associated with any specific fault.
-The example source is illustrated in Figure 1.8.
+The example source is illustrated in Figure 2.7.